 - Pour cocktail into the glass.
+Spritz the orange peel over the cocktail.
 Garnish with a lime wedge.
 Top up with sugar-free soda water, if desired.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

 Laura is dedicated to a low-carb lifestyle after losing 52 pounds on the keto diet.
 As many of us do, she struggles with her weight and has found that one of the only diet lifestyles that allows her to maintain a healthy weight is a low-carb diet.
 She shares her favorite low-carb recipes here that are both easy to make and full of flavor, so you don’t even miss the carbs.